For those clients who are new to limited liability companies (LLCs) and have questions, we have provided answers to the following questions below:

 An LLC is a separate business entity.
 If John Doe forms an LLC, his LLC will be a separate legal entity (similar to forming a separate legal person).
 Although John Doe would control the LLC, the LLC would be a separate thing that could sue, be sued, own property, have a bank account, etc.

 2. Why should I form an LLC?

-There are many reasons to form an LLC.
+There are many reasons to form a Missouri LLC.
 The following are the three most common reasons that I hear from business owners wishing to form an LLC: